translate/translate/docs/developers/releasing.rst

 --------------------
 We need to check and document these if needed:

-- Build docs: we need to check if e need to build the docs for the release
+- Build docs: we need to check if we need to build the docs for the release
 - Change URLs to point to the correct docs: do we want to change URLs to point to the $version docs rather then 'latest'
 - Building on Windows, building for other Linux distros.
 We have produced